Hyperbolicity and fundamental groups of complex quasi-projective varieties: Preliminaries and notation

+where $u$ and $v$ are birational morphisms, and \(D' = u^{-1}(D)\) is a simple normal crossing divisor on \(\overline{X}'\).
+We note that $\kappa(\bar{f},D)$ is thus a birational invariant and does not depend on the choice of the compactification of $X$.
+Hence we define the Kodaira dimension of $f:X\to Y$ to be

-Special varieties are introduced by Campana \cite{Cam04,Cam11} in his remarkable program of classification of geometric orbifolds.
-In this subsection we briefly recall definitions and properties of special varieties, and we refer the readers to \cite{Cam11} for more details. \begin{dfn}[Campana's specialness] Let $X$ be a quasi-projective variety. $X$ is \emph{weakly special} if for any finite \'etale cover $\widehat{X}\to X$ and any proper birational modification $\widehat{X}'\to \widehat{X}$, there exists no dominant morphism $\widehat{X}'\to Y$ with connected general fibers such that $Y$ is a positive-dimensional quasi-projective normal variety of log general type. $X$ is \emph{special} if for any proper birational modification $X'\to X$ there is no dominant morphism $X'\to Y$ with connected general fibers such that the \emph{orbifold base} is of log general type. \end{dfn}
+\begin{dfn}[Campana's specialness] Let $X$ be a quasi-projective variety.
+We say that $X$ is \emph{weakly special} if for any finite \'etale cover $\widehat{X}\to X$ and any proper birational modification $\widehat{X}'\to \widehat{X}$, there exists no dominant morphism $\widehat{X}'\to Y$ with connected general fibers such that $Y$ is a positive-dimensional quasi-projective normal variety of log general type.
+The variety $X$ is \emph{special} if for any proper birational modification $\widehat{X}\to X$ and any dominant morphism $f:\widehat{X}\to Y$ over a quasi-projective normal variety $Y$ with connected general fibers, we have $\kappa(Y,f)<\dim {Y}$. \end{dfn}

 Campana defined $X$ to be \emph{$H$-special} if $X$ has vanishing Kobayashi pseudo-distance.
-Motivated by \cite[11.3 (5)]{Cam11}, we introduce the following definition.
+Motivated by \cite[Definition 9.1]{Cam04}, we introduce the following definition.

 \begin{dfn}[$h$-special] Let $X$ be a smooth quasi-projective variety.
 We define the equivalence relation $x\sim y$ of two points $x,y\in X$ iff there exists a sequence of holomorphic maps $f_1,\ldots,f_l:\mathbb C\to X$ such that letting $Z_i\subset X$ to be the Zariski closure of $f_i(\mathbb C)$, we have